 Tragedy struck again in 1910 when another fire destroyed the north side of town.
 The two fires in ten years were detrimental to the growth of Fate.
 However, growth continued slowly as a new brick school building was constructed in 1911 for a cost of $13,000.

 The depression of the 1930s and the fall of the price of cotton from $.42 cents per pound down to $.06 per pound resulted in some farmers losing their land.
 As a result of the failing economy, other businesses were forced to close as well.
 On July 4, 1933, a tornado destroyed much of the town.
 Due to the lack of money and a low population, much of the town was never rebuilt.
-The population decreased to 194 as the times were hard, debts were piling, and money was scarce.
+The population decreased to 194 as times were hard, debts were piling, and money was scarce.
 The high school was discontinued due to declining enrollment, leaving only an elementary school.
 Empty buildings were a reminder of what Fate had been in the past.
 The membership in the four churches had dwindled.
 Therefore, the four churches combined into one united church.
 Some may have seen this as a negative.
-However, it positively affected the town.
-By bringing the people of Fate together, a tightly knit community was formed.
+However, it positively affected the town by bringing the people of Fate together and forming a tightly knit community.

 In the early 1980s, the police and telephone companies adopted the 911-system.
 This required the streets to be named and houses to be numbered.
 Fate’s City Council appointed a committee, who named the north-south streets for citizens of Fate and east-west streets after trees.
 City Hall was remodeled and Fate celebrated its sesquicentennial.

 By the 1990s Fate’s population had grown to 475.
-The Fate Grocery Store, Brunson’s Upholstery, Printer’s Machinery, and Barber’s Family Restaurant opened their doors to the Fate community.
+The Fate Grocery Store, Brunson’s Upholstery, Printer’s Machinery, and Barber’s Family Restaurant opened its doors to the Fate community.

-With the development of subdivisions like Sleepy Hollow, Northview and Melody Ranch, in 2002 the population had grown to 1,145.
+With the development of subdivisions like Sleepy Hollow, Northview, and Melody Ranch, in 2002 the population had grown to 1,145.
 The suburban sprawl began a population boom and within one year the city saw a 51% increase to 2,030.
 Fate was growing exponentially.
 In 2005, 200 homes were constructed in Woodcreek.
-This trend continued into 2010, and the population grew to 6,357.
+Despite the 2008 US housing crisis, the growth trend continued into 2010, and the population grew to 6,357.

-Today, Fate’s current population is estimated at just over 17,500.
-The downtown area is being revitalized and businesses are looking to build along the I-30 Corridor.
+Today, Fate’s current population is estimated at just over 18,000.
+The downtown area is being revitalized and businesses are beginning to build along the I-30 Corridor such as Stags Plaza, Specs Wine, Spirits and Finer Foods, and FRESH by Brookshire’s.
 There are more than seven subdivisions, including Woodcreek, Williamsburg, Spring Meadows, Melody Ranch, Chamberlain Crossing, Sleepy Hollow, and Northview Estates.
 New parks and schools are being built to support the growing community.

 - L.H.
 Harris' Farmer's Gin